 The festivities for Christmas continue for ten days from December 24th to January 1, the New Year day.
-Prayers, plays, parties, carols, and fun-filled get-togethers are a part of Christmas festivities.
-Also, associated with the celebrations are cakes, Christmas trees, gifts and Santa Claus.
+Prayers, plays, parties, carols, and fun-filled get-together are a part of Christmas festivities.
+Also, associated with the celebrations are cakes, Christmas trees, gifts, and Santa Claus.

 The word Christmas comes from the words Cristes maesse, or “Christ`s Mass.”
 Historians

 claim that the first celebration of Christmas happened in Rome in 336 A.D.

 Early Romans, however, could not profess their religion openly as Christianity had grown up in blood and tears in Rome.
 It was only after the conversion of Emperor Constantine to Christianity in the 4th century A.D that the religion came to be followed by vast masses of humanity.
 This community then felt the need to celebrate the birth of Christ as a festival.

 But different groups had been celebrating Jesus’s birth on different dates like 6th January, 19th April, 20th May, 17th November, 25th December.
 By the 5th century A.D.
 25th, December got accepted as the most suitable date in the Western World and gradually the Eastern Churches fell in line with the west.

 Besides, traditionally the middle of winter has long been a time of celebration around the world.
 Even before the arrival of Jesus, many peoples rejoiced during the winter solstice, when the worst of the winter was behind them and they could look forward to longer days and extended hours of sunlight.
 Also Read: Christmas Eve